VCA-EPFL/graphiti/Graphiti/Projects/Noc/NOTES.md

 - Tried using Vector for `fin_range` to keep the length information in the type to avoid cast, did not work

+- Using `HVector` seems a bit weird in reductions, it seems like we could always remove the function and simply use a List of Type by taking the function and mapping it to the list, which can be easier to reduce?
+  Currently, the easiest solution might be to map and then use an identity function if we want to reduce?

 ## Implementation

 - We want an implementation of an ordered router and show that it is correct, so